 4. Choose Neutrality When Selecting Arbitrators

-Selection of the arbitrator may be the single most important consideration in the arbitration process, and it’s best to select someone who is familiar with the law and has a track record of fairness.
+The selection of the arbitrator may be the single most important consideration in the arbitration process.
+It’s best to select someone familiar with the law and has a track record of fairness.

 5. You have an option to appeal

 Perhaps one of the biggest myths about arbitration is that there is no avenue to appeal.
-This is not the case, and hasn’t been for many years.
-CPR and JAMS have, for many years, offered appellate procedures that provide a formal structure for appeal to either a single arbitrator or tripartite panel.
+This is not the case and hasn’t been for many years.
+CPR and JAMS have, for many years, offered appellate procedures that provide a formal structure for an appeal to either a single arbitrator or tripartite panel.
 AAA has recently issued its own Optional Appellate Arbitration Rules.
-Keep in mind that not every arbitration is well-suited to an appeal, but incorporation of an appellate process can lessen the risks and provide some peace of mind.
+Keep in mind that not every arbitration is well-suited to an appeal, but incorporating an appellate process can lessen the risks and provide some peace of mind.